 There is a fee for the Final Examination and this will be advised at the time of application.
 The exam is conducted over two days.
-The structure comprises 4 exams of 45 minutes duration (3 simulated clinical exams and 1 oral exam).
+The structure comprises 4 exams of 45-60 minutes duration (3 simulated clinical exams and 1 oral exam).
 Candidates are required to achieve a Pass in each of the exams to attain a Pass in the final examination.
 If a candidate is unsuccessful in one or more of the individual exams, they are able to retake the failed exam/s.
 However, retakes are only possible on two occasions.
+No grades will be provided to the candidates for the final examination.